Non-pluripolar products on vector bundles and Chern--Weil formulae: Preliminaries

 Letting $i\to \infty$, we find that $\varphi$ is more singular that $\psi$.
 But by \eqref{eq:volcontviv}, $\int_X \theta_{\varphi}^n=\int_X \theta_{\psi}^n$, it follows that $\psi=P[\varphi]$ by \cite[Theorem~3.12]{DDNL18mono}.
 So $\varphi_i\xrightarrow{d_S}\varphi$. \end{proof}

-Finally, let us mention that the notion of $\mathcal{I}$-goodness is global on $X$, but in some geometric situation, $\mathcal{I}$-goodness can be testified by the local growth condition of the metric.
+Let us mention that the notion of $\mathcal{I}$-goodness is global on $X$, but in some geometric situation, $\mathcal{I}$-goodness can be testified by the local growth condition of the metric.
 One notable example is the toroidal singularities introduced in \cite{BBGHdJ21}.

-Another important example of $\mathcal{I}$-good singularities is as follows: when $X$ is a smooth toric variety and $L$ is a toric invariant line bundle.
+As a special case, when $X$ is a smooth toric variety and $L$ is a toric invariant line bundle.
 Then any toric invariant psh metric on $L$ is $\mathcal{I}$-good.
-This is an unpublished result of Yi Yao.
-In fact, this result follows from a direct but somewhat lengthy computation.
+This is also an unpublished result of Yi Yao.
+In fact, this result also follows from a direct but somewhat lengthy computation.

+There are also a large number of $\mathcal{I}$-good singularities with geometric origins.
+For example, one can construct them using \cite[Theorem~4.7]{DX22}.

+A number of pluripotential-theoretic operations preserve the class of $\mathcal{I}$-good singularities, as explained in \cite[Lemma~2.9]{Xia23Operations}, \cref{prop:Igoodsum}.
+These give abundance of examples of $\mathcal{I}$-good singularities.

 Another class of nice singularities on a line bundle is the so-called full mass singularities: We say $\varphi$, $\hat{L}$ or $h$ has \emph{full mass} if $\int_X (\ddc h)^n=\int_X \theta_{V_{\theta}}^n$.
 See \cite{DDNL18fullmass}.